vincejstraub/tools-mp3tag-editor/README.md

 # MP3 Tag Editor

-A collection of custom functions for making it easier to tag and edit metadata for mp3 files.
+A collection of utility functions for making it easier to edit tags and metadata for MP3 files.

 ## Files